Postal Vehicle Accidents In Buffalo, New York

 Statistics regarding accidents involving USPS drivers are not always easy to find.
 A 2018 safety audit of USPS facilities in the Great Lakes Area found that supervisors failed to consistently adhere to both safety compliance and accident reporting requirements.
 Seeking compensation after being injured in a crash with a USPS truck is essentially like filing a claim directly against the federal government because government owned and operated vehicles are not insured.
 As complicated as a personal injury lawsuit can be against a private entity, filing a claim against the federal government is even more complex.

 If you, or a loved one, were injured in an accident involving a USPS vehicle, Jed Dietrich, Esq. and his team of postal vehicle accident injury lawyers in Buffalo, New York are here for you.
-The Dietrich Law Firm P.C., which recently earned recognition from Expertise LLC as Best Car Accident Lawyers in Buffalo 2019, will battle to obtain the best possible result for those who have suffered a personal injury in Buffalo, New York; Rochester, New York; Niagara Falls, New York and throughout New York State.
+The Dietrich Law Firm P.C. will battle to obtain the best possible result for those who have suffered a personal injury in Buffalo, New York; Rochester, New York; Niagara Falls, New York and throughout New York State.
 Victims of postal vehicle accidents may be eligible for monetary compensation for their hospital bills, medical expenses, pain and suffering, lost wages, diminished earning capacity and future losses through a claim against the responsible governmental body.
 However, you must act fact because there are strict time constraints applicable to cases involving a crash caused by a USPS vehicle.

 Every day, Jed Dietrich, Esq. works hard to fulfill his mission of providing the highest level of personal injury service to the people of Buffalo, New York and beyond.
 Time and time again, former clients of the Dietrich Law Firm P.C. have said that Jed Dietrich, Esq. is the best personal injury lawyer in Buffalo, New York.
 The Dietrich Law Firm P.C.’s very experienced, aggressive, tenacious and hardworking team of Buffalo, New York postal vehicle accident attorneys will fight to obtain the best result for your injuries.
 Contact us today at 716-839-3939 to find out how we may be able to help you.